rust-lang/rustc-dev-guide/src/hir-typeck/eager-inference.md

 ?a = Vec<String>;
 ```

-Each time we look up `?a` we are accessing this part of the current state of inference.
+Each time we look up what `?a` currently is we are accessing this part of the Current State of Inference.

 ### Expectations

-We _expect_ that a subject will have a given type, but we have not yet assigned this to its inference variables.
+[Expectations][expectation] are an additional piece of typing context that shows we _expect_ that a subject will have a given type, but we have not yet assigned applied this to the inference variables for that subject.

 We may have knowledge about what an expression's type _should_ be before we further constrain the inference variable associated with it.
 Consider the following: